-It's key to ascertain the difference between fair market worth and "quick disposition" value to evaluate your probable write-down liability when dealing with a property in foreclosure.
-We can provide both snapshots of fair market value for our mortgage lending clients, in addition to "quick sale" forecasts that respect your time constraints.
+When dealing with a property in foreclosure, it's important to ascertain the difference between fair market price and "quick disposition" price to evaluate your possible charge-off liability.
+The professionals at Watson Appraisal Services, Inc can provide both snapshots of fair market value for our mortgage lending clients, as well as "quick sale" forecasts that understand your urgency.

-The professionals at Watson Appraisal Services, Inc have the experience to deal with the unique dynamics of a foreclosure appraisal.
-Contact Watson Appraisal Services, Inc for a company you can trust.
+We have the experience to work with the specific dynamics of a foreclosure appraisal.
+For a company you can count on, contact Watson Appraisal Services, Inc.

 Owners of property in foreclosure might be unwilling to allow an inspection of the property, thus presenting particular challenges.
 If they left the property already, they might have not taken care of the house for awhile - or worse, caused damage to the property.